 Metal roofing is long-lasting and comes in a variety of colors and styles to match your home.

 Metal roofing is a huge category that includes factory-formed and finished roofing panels as well as roofing panels that are cut and formed at the building site.
 Metal roofing has a long history of use on houses.
 Its main limitation is that it's not suitable for use on complex or curved roofs.
-Like corrugated roofing, many metal roofs can be installed directly over a worn-out older roof without tearing off the old roofing material.
+Many metal roofs can be installed directly over a worn-out older roof without tearing off the old roofing material.

 Because any flat roof is inherently prone to leaking, it’s important to hire our skilled installers when considering installing, repairing or replacing a flat roof.